CP317S18/CP317S18.github.io/README.md

 - Communications securities to prevent users from hacking into other users devices

 ## 3.4 Portability
 _Shout!_'s  capabilities include cross platform communication.
-The platforms which _Shout!_  will operate on include Android and IOS, meaning _Shout!_  will be on the Apple App Store and Google Play Store.
+The platforms which _Shout!_  will operate on include Android and iOS, meaning _Shout!_  will be on the Apple App Store and Google Play Store.
 There will not be a personal computer (PC here onwards) version of _Shout!_  because creating a mobile application will take majority of the resources and so at the moment a PC version is infeasible.

 # 4. Versions
 - Version 0.1 5/22/2018 `Document outline created`